UBC-MDS/text_processing_util_mds24/README.md

 **Note:** For those who are looking to develop and/or test this package, please follow the following instructions to install the package from this GitHub repository.

-### Installation
+### Installation from Repository

 1. First, please make sure that you have `poetry` and `conda` installed on your local computer.
 If not, please follow the official instructions for each respectively to install them. ([`poetry`](https://python-poetry.org/docs/), [`conda`](https://docs.conda.io/projects/miniconda/en/latest/))

 2. It is recommended to create a conda virtual environment to install the package by running the following commands:

 ``` bash
 conda create --name text_processing_util_mds24 python=3.9 -y
 conda activate text_processing_util_mds24
 ```

 3. Clone the repository to your local machine by running:

 ``` bash
 git clone git@github.com:UBC-MDS/text_processing_util_mds24.git
 ```

 4. From the root of this repository, install the package using `poetry` by running the following command.
-It is recommended to use `poetry install` command inside your conda environment.
+It is recommended to make sure that you are in the conda environment from Step 2 before running this command.

 ``` bash
 poetry install